dariusz-olas/angumemo/README.md

 # angumemo
-AnguMEMO - application that help you repeat knowledge as long as you get it to LTM (long-term memory)
+AnguMEMO - thw application helps you repeat knowledge until you get it to LTM (long-term memory)